wesExpress/DarkMatter/README.md

 ## Commands
 Basic commands are abstracted away.
 Combined with compute pipelines and render targets, modern rendering techniques should be quite simple to implement.

+## Dependencies
+DarkMatter uses GLFW for platform handling.
+It also comes with DearImgui bundled, specifically with the dear_bindings C bindings.
+Due to the bindless nature of DarkMatter, we DO NOT USE the render backends provided by DearImgui, only the GLFW backend.
+As of now, the user is responsible for creating and handling the imgui rendering using the render API.